aleguerra05/metro_trans/README.md

 Feel free to contribute, clone, pull request, issues, ...

+## Thanks

+Special thanks to:
+- Flutter SMS developers (This is an SMS library for flutter.)
+- simple_permissions plugin developer
+- call_number plugin developer

 ## RoadMap

 - [ ] Execute USSD codes from SIM 1 or 2